fstark/apple1loader/README.md

 Author: Allen Baum (1976)

-## The Apple 30th Demo
+## Displaying the Memory Map of your Apple 1

-Press ``?`` will launch a small utility that displays the memory mapping of your Apple 1.
+Pressing ``?`` will launch a small utility that displays the memory mapping of your Apple 1.
 It should be self-explanatory:

 ![Memory mapping](images/memory-map.jpg)